spzlobo/SFC-Lab/docs/bare-metal-fuel.md

 - [X] Ceph RBD for ephemeral volumes (Nova)
 - [X] Ceph RadosGW for objects (Swift API)

-IF you have less then 3 Ceph Nodes set `Ceph object replication factor` to the number of Ceph Nodes (not recommended).
+IF you have less then 3 Ceph Nodes set `Ceph object replication factor` to the number of Ceph Nodes - 1 (not recommended).

 #### Other

-- [X] Install Openvswitch with NSH/DPDK
+- [X] Install Open vSwitch with NSH

+  - [X] Install NSH
   - [X] Install same OVS version on the Controller
-- [X] Install NSH

 - [X] OpenDaylight plugin
-- [X] Use ODL to manage L3 traffic

 - [X] SFC features (NetVirt)

 #### OpenStack Services